On the Stability and Gelfand Property of Symmetric Pairs: Introduction

 \subsection{Acknowledgments}

-First, I want to deeply thank my advisor Dmitry Gourevitch for teaching me many interesting mathematics, exposing me to the importance of the stability of symmetric pairs and for his help during the entire research process and for being my teacher in the last few years.

-I would like to thank also Eugenii Shustin and Joseph Bernstein for teaching me a lot of interesting and important mathematics and for many valuable discussions.

-I want to thank also some other people for their valuable comments and references which pushed the research forward at many critical points.
-Among them are Aloysius G. Helminck, Avraham Aizenbud, Gal Dor, Michael Borovoi and many others.
+First, I want to deeply thank my advisor Dmitry Gourevitch for guiding me in this project.
+I want to thank also some other people for their valuable comments and references.
+Among them are Jeffrey Adams, Avraham Aizenbud, Joseph Bernstein, Michael Borovoi, Gal Dor, Aloysius G. Helminck, Lev Radzivilovsky and many others.

-I would like to thank also Lev Radzivilovsky for his help in organizing the paper, for fixing some mistakes he found in it, and for his major part in my mathematical education.

-Finally, I want to thank my parents, family and friends for their support and inspiration.
+The author is partially supported by the Adams Fellowship of the Israeli Academy of Science and Humanities, ISF grant 249/17 and ERC StG grant 637912.